balping/laravel-blade-function/README.md

 ### Factorials

 You shouldn't do this.
 I mean you really shouldn't.
 This is not what blade is designed for.
-But yeah, now you can do recursion :-P
+But yeah, now you can do recursion using bladish syntax :-P

 ```blade
 @function(factorials ($n))